 Businesses often compare social media packages and retainers as if one is modern and the other is outdated.
-That is the wrong frame.
+That frame is too simple.

 Both models can work.
-The real question is which one matches the reality of the workload.
+The real question is which one matches the reality of the workload, the approval process, and the customer journey the content needs to support.

 If the business needs a clearer starting point and a more defined scope, social media packages South Africa can make sense.
 If it needs broader flexibility across planning, optimisation, reporting, and campaign support, a more adaptive social media management retainer is often the safer option.